YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 someRecord : Bool -> RecordModel
 ```

 The first and second examples of `someRecord` are synonymous.
 The first one has the type defined long-hand, and the second is referencing the type alias to define `someRecord`'s type.
-The value of this is clear when you need longer types that can become unwieldy to read in sequence.
+The advantage of this is clear when you need longer types that can become unwieldy to read in sequence, particularly if they're used in multiple places.

 Moving on, we now have a `type alias` for `Model`.
-We expect a record with a property of `quote` that has a value that is a `String`.
+We expect a record with a property of `quote` that has `String` value.
 We've mentioned [records](http://elm-lang.org/docs/records) a few times now, so we'll expand on them briefly: records look similar to objects in JavaScript.
-They are data structures.
-However, records in Elm are immutable: they do not have inheritance or methods.
-Elm's functional paradigm uses persistent data structures so "updating the model" in Elm returns a new model with only the updated data copied.
+However, records in Elm are immutable: they hold labeled data but do not have inheritance or methods.
+Elm's functional paradigm uses persistent data structures so "updating the model" returns a new model with only the changed data copied.
 This doesn't manipulate the original model.
 If you're coming from a JavaScript background but haven't used something like React/Redux, you're probably still familiar with libraries like [lodash](http://lodash.com) that use functional JS.
 If you think about how lodash is used, this should seem familiar.

 Now we've come to the `init` function that we referenced in our `main` program: